 The extent of the Company's exposure to each of the key risks identified in the section is as follows.
-In the opinion of the Board of Directors, and the Company's senior executives, no material changes occurred during the reporting period other than the underwriting of management liability as a new risk class as shown in item 4 of the underwriting section below.
+In the opinion of the Board of Directors, and the Company's senior executives, no material changes occurred during the reporting period.

-Underwriting: This is the Company's core risk.
+• Underwriting: This is the Company's core risk.
 A careful analysis of each individual policy to be accepted on behalf of the Company is undertaken by the Company's Underwriting and Binding Committee with a view to identifying the precise nature of the inherent risks, as well as realistic "tail" or "worst case" scenarios in order to quantify the potential exposure on each policy, and the Company's share of such exposure.
 As a matter of practice, it is the Company's policy to underwrite potential exposures to a low probability of loss standard.